People's Democratic Party of Afghanistan: History

-Khalqs and the Parchams
+Khalq and Parcham

 In 1967 the party divided into several political sects, the biggest being the Khalqs and the Parchams, as well as the Setami Milli and Grohi Kar.
 These new divisions started because of ideological and economic reasons.
 Most of Khalqs supporters came from ethnic Pashtuns from the rural areas in the country.
 The Parchams supporters mostly came from urban citizens who supported social-economic reforms in the country.
 The Khalqs accused the Parchams of allegiance to King Mohammed Zahir Shah because their newspaper, the Parcham, was tolerated by the king and published from March 1968 to July 1969.

 Karmal sought, unsuccessfully, to persuade the PDPA Central Committee to censure Taraki's excessive radicalism.
 The vote, however, was close, and Taraki in turn tried to neutralize Karmal by appointing new members to the committee who were his own supporters.
 After this incident, Karmal offered his resignation, which was accepted by the Politburo.
 Although the split of the PDPA in 1967 into two groups was never publicly announced, Karmal brought with him less than half the members of the Central Committee.

 As a result of the internal strife within the party, the party's representation in the Afghan parliament decreased from four to only two seats in the Afghan parliamentary election in 1969.
 In 1973 the PDPA assisted Mohammed Daoud Khan with a seizure of power from Zahir Shah in a nearly bloodless military coup.
 After Daoud had seized power, he established Daoud's Republic of Afghanistan.
 After the coup, the Loya jirga approved Daoud's new constitution, establishing a presidential one-party system of government in January 1977.
 The new constitution alienated Daoud from many of his political allies.